Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 1. Get the human SARS-CoV-2 virus Spike protein Uniprot code.
 2. Identify the name of the cell surface protein that the SARS-CoV-2 Spike protein interacts with.
-3. Look in the PDB for a structure of the complex between Spike protein and the above cell membrane protein.
+3. Look in the PDB database for a structure of the complex between Spike protein and the above cell membrane protein.
+Add an image of the PDB obtained with Chimera.
-4. Look in the PDB for a structure of the complex between Spike protein and antibodies.
-What this structure tells you?
+4. Look in the PDB database for a structure of the complex between Spike protein and antibodies.
+Add an image of the PDB obtained with Chimera.
 5. Identify the residues that are in the interface regions, using the `select zone` tool in Chimera.
 Are they many?
 What do you think a good strategy for preventing SARS-CoV-2 to interact with the cell could be?
 Are the regions of interaction the same in the complexes you located in the above steps?

 ## 2) Variability in the SARS-CoV-2 genome